Appearance

 with State input

-A State is just like an Object or an Array, but reactive. forEach
+A State is just like an Object or an Array, but reactive. $each

 will keep up with the changes of the State, so when elements are being added or removed from the State, the rendered view will change accordingly.